 Make sure you take care of the things in category #1, but give yourself permission to not sweat it if you don’t get to category #2 for awhile.
 Your health and sense of well being is far more important than stressing over trying to complete things that really can wait awhile!
 So take the pressure off of yourself and you will be amazed at how much better you feel!

-And PS….because I’m so passionate about writing here and sharing all kinds of great things that I’m discovering with you, I’m really happy that Simple Clean Living is back on the top of my list!
+And PS….because I’m so passionate about writing here and sharing all kinds of great things that I’m discovering with you, I’m really happy that my blog is back on the top of my list!
 I’m very happy to be back!!